What impact will Brexit have on securing mortgages for those who are non-Spanish residents?

 Will I have to pay more taxes on the rental income from my property?

-As we currently understand it from January 1st 2021 there will be a slight rise in taxation on rental income for UK owners, which falls in line with the tax paid by all non EU citizens, which is currently levied at 24%.
+As we currently understand, from January 1st, 2021 there will be a slight rise in taxation on rental income for UK owners, which falls in line with the tax paid by all non-EU citizens, which is currently levied at 24%.